amsterjanis/owncloud-login-skin-for-roundcube/README.md

 ---------------------------

-(*Optional*) You can specify the default for your Roundcube installation by editing the config file `/roundcube/config/config.inc.php`:
+(*Optional*) You can specify the default skin for your Roundcube installation by editing the config file `/roundcube/config/config.inc.php`:
 ```
 $config['skin'] = 'custom_skin';
 ```